 Other Services at Yellow Chair Collective

-The skilled therapists at our Los Angeles-based counseling center are ready to meet you.
+The skilled therapists at our Los Angeles and New York City-based counseling center are ready to meet you.
 Not only do we specialize in Adult ADHD therapy, but we also provide expert EMDR for trauma therapy and PTSD treatment.
 If you are looking to improve your romantic relationship, we offer couples therapy.
 Likewise, if you are working on yourself, we offer individual therapy, burnout treatment and work stress management, and HSP treatment and therapy for empaths.
 We also have experience working with teens as well as mothers for postpartum therapy.
-Please reach out to us at Yellow Chair Collective for any questions you may have about our in-person or online therapy services.
+Please reach out to us at Yellow Chair Collective for any questions you may have about our in-person or online therapy services in California and New York.